Henderson II (DD-785)

 The second Henderson (DD-785) was named for Lofton R. Henderson, who was born in Cleveland 24 May 1903 and graduated from the Naval Academy in 1926.
 Prior to World War II he served in China, and various Caribbean stations, and on carriers Langley, Ranger and Saratoga.
 Major Henderson was posthumously awarded the Navy Cross for his heroism at the historic Battle of Midway, one of the decisive battles of history in which the leadership of the fleet commander and the valor of a handful of pilots changed the course of the war.
 While his plane was leading 16 Marine Corps planes in a glide bombing attack on carrier Hiryu, the left wing burst into flames as he began his final approach.
 Henderson continued the attack and perished as his plane dived toward the enemy carrier.
 Henderson Field, Guadalcanal, was named in his honor.

 The destroyer returned to screening duty after Inchon, first along the coast of Korea and then in the Formosa Strait.
-This duty continued until she departed Keelung 20 March, arriving San Diego 7 April 1951.
-After coastwise exercises and a cruise to Hawaii for training, Henderson sailed 4 January 1952 for her second tour of duty in Korea.
-She arrived off Hungnam 16 February to take part in the blockade of that port and the coastal areas to the north.
-Her duties included gunfire support and bombardment of industrial sites until 7 March, when she screened carrier Bataan off the coast of Japan.
+This duty continued until she departed Keelung on 20 March 1951, arriving at San Diego on 7 April.
+After coastwise exercises and a cruise to Hawaii for training, Henderson sailed on 4 January 1952 for her second tour of duty in Korea.
+She arrived off Hungnam on 16 February to take part in the blockade of that port and the coastal areas to the north.
+Her duties included gunfire support and bombardment of industrial sites until 7 March, when she screened the small carrier Bataan (CVL-29) off the coast of Japan.
 For the remainder of her tour Henderson operated with the fast carrier task forces around Korea and in the Formosa Strait.
-She departed Yokosuka 25 July and arrived San Diego 10 August 1952.
+She departed Yokosuka on 25 July and reached San Diego on 10 August.

 Following Korea, Henderson established a pattern of cruises to the Far East, cruising to various crisis spots in the western Pacific for the next decade.
 Highlights of this phase of her service include protection of the Quemoy Islands from Communist aggression in September 1954, relief of Ceylonese flood victims in January 1958, and important fleet and individual exercises during her periods at sea.

-Commencing 11 August 1964, Henderson began annual cruises in Vietnamese waters, supporting 7th Fleet amphibious and shore bombardment operations, and guarding aircraft carriers on Yankee Station.
-She returned to Long Beach 16 December, underwent modernization overhaul and intensive shore bombardment training, and returned to the intensified struggle against Communist aggression in South Vietnam on 10 July 1965.
-During the next five months she ranged the South China Sea and Gulf of Tonkin while screening Oriskany and serving on the gun line.
+Commencing on 11 August 1964, Henderson began annual cruises in Vietnamese waters, supporting Seventh Fleet amphibious and shore bombardment operations, and guarding aircraft carriers on Yankee Station.
+She returned to Long Beach, Calif., on 16 December, underwent modernization overhaul and intensive shore bombardment training, and returned to the intensified struggle against Communist aggression in South Vietnam on 10 July 1965.
+During the next five months she ranged the South China Sea and Gulf of Tonkin while screening Oriskany (CVA-34) and serving on the gun line.
 In December she steamed to the Gulf of Siam, where she conducted shore bombardment missions against Viet Cong positions on the Ca Mau Peninsula.
-As escort for Bon Homme Richard, the veteran destroyer departed Hong Kong 26 December and arrived Long Beach 13 January 1966.
+As escort for Bon Homme Richard (CVA-31) the veteran destroyer departed Hong Kong on 26 December, the day after Christmas, and arrived Long Beach on 13 January 1966.

-Henderson spent the next year serving as an ASW school ship out of San Diego and taking part in squadron exercises out of Long Beach.
-Late in July she joined in a massive but unsuccessful air-sea search for the Hawaii-bound aircraft carrying Brigadier General Joseph W. Stilwell, Jr., USA.
+Henderson spent the next year serving as an antisubmarine warfare (ASW) school ship out of San Diego and taking part in squadron exercises out of Long Beach.
+Late in July, she joined in a massive but unsuccessful air-sea search for the Hawaii-bound aircraft carrying Brigadier General Joseph W. Stilwell, Jr., USA.
 After completing preparations for another WestPac deployment, she returned to the troubled waters of Southeast Asia in January 1967.
 Over the next four months she supported attack carrier operations and conducted more shore bombardment assignments.
 Henderson returned to Long Beach in mid-June, conducted ASW refresher training that summer and fall.

 After a short restricted availability in early 1968, Henderson returned to Vietnam in April and resumed her familiar gunline and escort duties in the South China Sea.
-Interspersed with visits to Hong Kong, Subic Bay and Japan, Henderson remained there until 26 September when she arrived at Long Beach.
-She received a regular overhaul alongside Isle Royale (AD-29) later in the year and a dry dock period at San Francisco January through March of 1969, where she received new sonar and communications equipment.
+Interspersed with visits to Hong Kong, Subic Bay and Japan, Henderson remained there until 26 September when she sailed for Long Beach.
+She received a regular overhaul alongside the destroyer tender Isle Royale (AD-29) later in the year and a dry dock period at San Francisco January through March of 1969, where she received new sonar and communications equipment.